brucruz/desafio-fullstack-foton/README.md

 #### Searching books

-- [ ] a user should be able to search books by their names
+- x ] a user should be able to query books by their titles

 #### Book details